Roberto Mangabeira Unger: As Minister of Strategic Affairs in the Lula administration

 Unger found President Lula's first term to be conservative and riddled with scandal.
 He wrote articles calling Lula's administration "the most corrupt of Brazil's history" and called for his impeachment.

 Despite the criticism, many advisers to Lula insisted that he should invite Unger to join his administration.
-In June 2007, after winning his second term, Lula appointed Unger as head of the newly established Long-term Planning Secretariat (a post which would eventually be called The Minister of Strategic Affairs).
+In June 2007, after winning his second term, Lula appointed Unger as head of the newly established Long-term Planning Secretariat (a post that would eventually be called The Minister of Strategic Affairs).

 Unger's work in office was an attempt to enact his program.
 Seeing the future in small enterprises and advocating a rotating capital fund that would function like a government run venture capital fund, he pushed for a rapid expansion of credit to smaller producers and a decentralized network of technical support centers that would help broaden the middle class from below.
 He further called for political solutions that would broaden access to production forces such as information technology, and for states to focus on equipping and monitoring civil society rather than trying to provide social services.

 Unger's specific projects while in office were focused on giving "ordinary men and women the instruments with which to render this vitality fertile and productive."
 He aimed to use state powers and resources to allow the majority of poor workers to "follow the path of the emergent vanguard".
 He developed a series of sectoral and regional initiatives that would prefigure the model of development based on the broadening of economic and educational opportunity by democratizing the market economy and restructuring civil society.